Deploying secure AI services on Apple Private Cloud Compute

 • Use mutual TLS between gateway and inference nodes.

-• Use firewall rules limiting egress from inference nodes to control-plane hosts only.
+• Use firewall rules that limit egress from inference nodes to control-plane hosts only.

 Storage